-So, is it possible to reduce the amount of plastic polluting our soils and seas without sacrificing a beauty routine?
+So, is it possible to reduce the amount of plastic polluting our soils and seas without sacrificing basic self care?
 We asked our Facebook followers to share their top tips for reducing plastic in the bathroom.

 Don’t forget to sign our petition asking for government legislation to put an end to the plastic which is polluting our oceans and waterways, and harming wildlife.

 Biodegradable cotton buds